feddelegrand7/algo/README.md

   use_algolia(),

-  textInput(inputId = "inp1", label = "Where do you live in Japon ?", width = "800px"),
+  textInput(inputId = "inp1", label = "Where do you live in Japan ?", width = "800px"),

   algo(element = "#inp1", type = "address", countries = "jp") # Don't forget to add the # to your ID